-It’s a pretty ingenious system that’s scalable as well as flexible enough to accommodate different types of growing situations.
+It’s a pretty ingenious system that’s scalable.
+It's also flexible enough to accommodate different types of growing situations.

 If you were a plant, you’d probably love growing in an aeroponic system.
 You wouldn’t have to struggle through layers of soil or inert anchoring media to find nutrients or water.

 Aeroponics allows plants to devote more energy to doing what they do best—growing.
-That translates to faster starts and better yields.
+This translates to faster starts and better yields.

-By some estimates, growing aeroponically can increase plant growth three fold over growing the same plants in soil.
+By some estimates, growing aeroponically increases plant growth by up to three times, vastly out-shadowing plants grown in soil.
 Plants grown aeroponically also thrive on less fertilizer.

-What fertilizer isn’t used initially is recirculated, becoming 100% available to plant roots at future feedings, so very little is wasted.
+Fertilizer that isn't used right away is then recirculated, becoming 100% available to plant roots at future feedings.
+This way very little is wasted.

-Faster and more reliable growth: Plants produced aeroponically grow fast and relatively uniformly.
+Faster & predictable growth: Plants produced aeroponically grow fast and with relative uniformity.

 This can mean getting a jump start on spring planting, adding an additional lettuce crop during a season or being able to clone new plants from established stock quickly and with fewer losses.

-Higher yields: Because plants have a smorgasbord of nutrients available to them almost continuously, they typically set and develop fruit quickly and produce more abundant yields.
+Higher yields: Because plants have a buffet of nutrients available to them almost continuously, they typically set and develop fruit quicker and produce more abundant yields.

-Better flavor: Some growers and aeroponics enthusiasts report that aeroponically grown food crops have richer flavor profiles than plants grown almost any other way.
+Improved flavor: Some growers and aeroponics enthusiasts report that aeroponically-grown food crops have richer flavor profiles than plants grown almost any other way.

-More flexibility: If you want to change the nutrient solution you’re using, it’s relatively easy to make a switch in an aeroponic system.
+Increased flexibility: If you want to change the nutrient solution you’re using, it’s relatively easy to switch to an aeroponic system.

 There’s less flushing and cleaning involved.
 Because plant roots aren’t installed in a growing medium, they are generally easier to inspect, manage and remove, if necessary.

-It’s even possible to change from one type of system to another in process.
+It’s even possible to change from one type of system to another during the process.
 Aeroponic systems are also easier to relocate than other types of indoor gardens.
-They’re lightweight, which makes them user friendly.
+They’re lightweight, which makes them user-friendly.